mhweiner/hoare/README.md

   - Small, simple, and modular codebase written in Typescript with minimal dependencies.
   - Breaking changes are discouraged.
 This package follows `semver`.

-> Compositionality is THE way to control complexity.
+## Namesake

-—Brian Beckman
+`hoare` is named after Sir Tony Hoare (aka C. A. R. Hoare), and the [Hoare Triple](), the cornerstone of Hoare's axiomatic method of testing computer programs (what we largely consider unit testing today).

-> Inside every large program, there is a small program trying to get out. - C. A. R. Hoare
+> Inside every large program, there is a small program trying to get out. — C. A. R. Hoare

 > There are two ways of constructing a software design: one way is to make it so simple that there are obviously no deficiencies and the other is to make it so complicated that there are no obvious deficiencies. — C. A. R. Hoare